Do you grow berries at your place?

 We had the chance a while ago to make a field trip to Sunny Creek Organic berry farm in Gippsland and spent a productive afternoon touring the farm and picking berry farmer Phil’s brain.

-We were very interested to see how the experienced folk at Sunny Creek have overcome some of the problems we ran into with the berries.
+Phil and his partner Cathie have been growing berries of all kinds for more than 35 years, so they have a wealth of experience.
+We were very interested to see how they have overcome some of the problems we ran into with the berries.

-Boy, did we learn a lot in one short afternoon!
+Boy, did we learn a lot in one day!

 Lessons about berries we learned from Sunny Creek Farm